Introduction

 - Employee and contractor training that will be required

-- Time needed to implement the change and appropriate stage gates (e.g. permit issuance, pre-startup reviews, etc.)
+- The time needed to implement the change and appropriate stage gates (e.g., permit issuance, pre-startup reviews, etc.)

 Your MOC Process likely needs to be reviewed and updated if: